Opinion

 1

-anonymous about 9 years ago
+anonymous over 9 years ago

 I think MIT needs more informal routes of advising.
 Right now, as a far as I can tell, if you feel stressed at MIT you either have to make an appointment at mental health or S3, but there are no good less intimidating alternatives.
 Perhaps our academic advisors should also serve more personal advising roles, instead of just signing our registration forms.
 Or perhaps senior-freshman mentor-mentee opportunities (or requirements?) could be put into place.
 That way freshman, or even sophomores, that are trying to cope and transition could discuss problems with students who have been in their shoes before.